 3. Place chicken in largest mixing bowl and add peppers, onion, parsley, and almonds.

-4. To make vinaigrette, whisk olive oil, vinegar, mustard, honey, mayonnaise and salt and pepper.
+4. To make vinaigrette, whisk olive oil, vinegar, mustard, honey, mayonnaise and salt and pepper in a small bowl or jar.

 5. Pour over salad mixture and toss to combine.
 Refrigerate until ready, up to several hours.